Crell/AttributeUtils/README.md

 ## Security

-If you discover any security related issues, please email larry at garfieldtech dot com instead of using the issue tracker.
+If you discover any security related issues, please use the [GitHub security reporting form](https://github.com/Crell/AttributeUtils/security) rather than the issue queue.

 ## Credits